 Whilst it's great that so many of us can be alerted to a potential health problem by researching symptoms online, it's important to remember this should never replace an actual GP.

-As a Push Doctor member, you’re able to talk to a doctor for as long as you need to, about anything that’s worrying you - no rushing, no extra costs.
-Their advice - on top of the exclusive content and wellbeing partners you’ll have access to as a member - will support you in taking a holistic approach to your health, as you continue your journey to living a happier, healthier life.
+As a Push Doctor member, you're able to talk to a doctor for as long as you need to, about anything that's worrying you - no rushing, no extra costs.
+Their advice will support you in taking a holistic approach to your health, as you continue your journey to living a happier, healthier life.